 Riders can bring their own motorcycles or rent from Emmaus or Arizona Motorcycle Adventures.
 Shipping of your motorcycle, or an Emmaus Rental, can be arranged by us.

 For more information on the Arizona BDR®, click here.

 A portion of your ride fee will be donated to two very worthwhile charities.
 The first charity is Motorcycle Relief Project.
 MRP takes military veterans with PTSD on Adventure rides giving veterans the opportunity to ride and share stories together.
 The second charity is the BDR® community itself.
 Donations to BDR® allows the continuation of route development and promotion.

 Riders will meet in Tempe and leave the next day for the start of the BDR® near the Mexican border and overnight at Sierra Vista.
 We begin the AZBDR® the following day and end at the Utah border.
 We will return to Tempe the next day riding through Sedona, Jerome and south along historic Route 89A.

-Ride to the near start of BDR® Tempe to Miracle Valley (200 Miles)
+Ride to the near start of BDR® Tempe to Sierra Vista (200 Miles)

 Border to Benson, AZ (114 miles)